 We operate in one segment.
 Our principal activities are research and development, commercial manufacture of approved medical or testing devices and the provision of services including contract research work.

-We operate predominantly in one geographical area, being Australia.
+We operate predominantly in one geographical area, being Australia and continue to derive significant revenues from LifeScan.